abracadaniel22/azerothcore-highelf/README.md

 1. Duplicate blood elf models into a new high elf race
 2. Copy everything else from humans (starting zone, mounts, reputation, quests, etc)

+Anything extra or too intrusive should be added as optional features in the "extras" directory.
+The base mod should remain as clean as possible with the minimum changes to make the custom race reasonably work.

 ## Features

 - A new High Elf alliance race is added